F-ca7/sealtalk-android/SA documents/SA/SA.md

 From these perspectives, SealTalk seems to be out of debt in the documentation section.
 They provide a complete set of documentation and flowcharts for the user to understand.
 This includes how to deploy the front and back end, API list documentation, SDK integration instructions and so on.

 ## Conclusion

+SealTalk is an open source instant messaging App based on the RongCloud Instant Messaging SDK (IMKIt).
+In this chapter, we analyzed the project from different views and perspectives.
+Each of these gave more insight into the architecture of SealTalk.

+First off, in the stakeholder analysis,many different actors with distinct roles, power and interest have been analyzed.
+The predominant stakeholder of SealTalk is RongCloud Inc., because it's the company which it belongs to,which has the most power and interest in this project.
+Besides, developers of this project, two GitHub contributors -- jenkinsrc and rc-huangxiujun, have the highest power and interest eithier.
+The two less powerful stakeholders are the users and the competitors, while competitors have the highest interest, like QQ, Wechat.

+After that, in the context view, the system scope of SealTalk is given and the context model of SealTalk is illustrated.
+In the development view,the architecture that supports the software development process is given and we detailed analysis of the module structure.
+The functional view defines the architectural elements that deliver the SealTalk’s functionality.

+Then,we explain the usability perspective from three aspects: operability, training, and understandability.
+Strategically, push-pull strategies are used to improve performance quality attributes.

+Furthermore, in the deployment view,SealTalk-Android runs on Android platform, so its developing and deploying relies on anything that a typical android application does.
+Besides, it requires internet connection, and 23.5mb of memory required for the APK, while typically a real time communication software requires more spaces for the messages.

+Afterwards,SealTalk has changed a lot since its initial release.
+From 2016 to now, the version of SDK has also been updated dozens of times.
+The latest release updates the SDK to 2.10.0.

+Finally, in the technical debt part,we discussed the technical debt that SealTalk is facing.

+SealTalk is a powerful messaging App nowadays, and definitely has potential to be used widely in the future.

 ## References